PelleLille/hsl-docs/functions.rst

     If no length is given, all the remaning data until EOF will be read in one operation.

+  .. function:: File.readline()

+	  Read a line from file (without the CRLF or LF).
+On EOF or error ``None`` is returned.

+	  :return: data
+	  :rtype: string or None

   .. function:: File.seek(offset, [whence = "SEEK_SET"])

 	  Seek to the offset in the file.
 On error ``None`` is returned.